 - 22. Undergraduate programmes are made up of modules, which each carry 20 Scottish Credit and Qualifications Framework (SCQF) credits.
 Some placement or project modules carry 40 or 60 SCQF credits.
 A programme stage will contain modules totalling 120 SCQF credits. - 23.
-A student seeking to change modules should complete and submit a module change form not later than the end of week 3 of term.
-Beyond that date, a student's module registrations are fixed and fees will be payable. - 24.
-Students are expected to engage with the learning opportunities offered to them by the University, but also to study independently, taking responsibility for their own learning.
+Students are expected to engage with the learning opportunities offered to them by the University, but also to study independently, taking responsibility for their own learning. - 24.
+Exceptionally, Teaching & Learning Committee may approve a minimum attendance or participation requirement in order to pass a module.
+Such requirements will be made explicit in the module descriptor.

-- 25. Exceptionally, Teaching & Learning Committee may approve a minimum attendance or participation requirement in order to pass a module.
-Such requirements will be made explicit in the module descriptor. - 26.
-Each module is assessed by one or more units of assessment.
-Each unit of assessment is given a percentage weighting in the calculation of the module grade. - 27.
+- 25. Each module is assessed by one or more units of assessment.
+Each unit of assessment is given a percentage weighting in the calculation of the module grade. - 26.
 In order to be awarded credit for a module, a student must meet the learning outcomes by completing all units of assessment for the module.
-If the student has failed to submit or attend for a unit of assessment, they will be unable to pass the module overall. - 28.
-Where coursework, including a dissertation or project, is handed in late and there are no valid mitigating circumstances, the work will be accepted for grading up to two days after the due date.
+If the student has failed to submit or attend for a unit of assessment, they will be unable to pass the module overall. - 27.
+Where coursework, including a dissertation or project, is handed in late and there are no valid mitigating circumstances, the work will be accepted for grading up to two days after the original due date.
 Late coursework will be adjusted on a sliding scale with one grade deducted (e.g. from B to C+) for each day late for the first two days, after which the grade awarded will be NS.
-No late submission will be accepted for modules assessed on a pass/fail basis. - 29.
-Students should ensure they are familiar with the Code of Student Discipline: Academic Misconduct and the Examination Rules for Candidates. - 30.
+No late submission will be accepted for modules assessed on a pass/fail basis. - 28.
+Students should ensure they are familiar with the Code of Student Discipline: Academic Misconduct and the Examination Rules for Candidates. - 29.
 Exceptionally, Teaching & Learning Committee may specify that a pass grade must be achieved in a particular unit of assessment in order to pass a module.
-Such requirements will be made explicit in the module descriptor. - 31.
+Such requirements will be made explicit in the module descriptor. - 30.
 Student performance in each assessment and in each module will normally be assessed and recorded using the criteria and grades described below.
 Exceptionally, Teaching & Learning Committee may grant approval for a module to be assessed on a pass/fail basis only.
-Grades will be confirmed by an Assessment Board following the end of each term.
+Grades will be confirmed by a Subject Assessment Board following the end of each term.

-Literal grade Grade point Evaluative descriptor ECTS A+ 4.5 Excellent overall. Α • Demonstrates an excellent grasp of the subject matter.
+Literal grade Grade point Evaluative descriptor A+ 4.5 Excellent overall. • Demonstrates an excellent grasp of the subject matter.
 Excellent capacity for original and creative enquiry.
 Excellent ability to critically evaluate, analyse, synthesise and integrate complex information.
 Excellent communication skills.
-In addition, exceptional in at least one of the above.
-A 4 Excellent overall. Α • Demonstrates an excellent grasp of the subject matter.
+In addition, exceptional in at least one of the above. Α 4 Excellent overall. Α • Demonstrates an excellent grasp of the subject matter.
 Excellent capacity for original and creative enquiry.
 Excellent ability to critically evaluate, analyse, synthesise and integrate complex information.
 Excellent communication skills.
-B+ 3.5 Very good overall. В Demonstrates a very good grasp of the subject matter.
+B+ 3.5 Very good overall. В • Demonstrates a very good grasp of the subject matter.
 Very good capacity for original and creative enquiry.
 Very good ability to critically evaluate, analyse, synthesise and integrate complex information.
 Very good communication skills.
 In addition, excellent in at least one of the above but overall performance deemed to be very good.